WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 -   Type: `Object`
 -   Required: No

-Controls the query parameters used to search for suggestion.
+Controls the query parameters used to search for suggestions.
 For example, to limit a query to just `Page` types use:

 ```jsx
 <LinkControl